The Farmhouse Buildings at Valley Falls Farm

 Much attention to detail and quality was lavished on the construction of the stable.
 It has a shallow-pitched roof and widely overhanging cornices and rakes, vertical beadboard siding with wide flat trim.
 Sliding double doors provide access to the stables.
 The interior walls, including the horse stalls, are finished in matchstick board.
 The stalls even have custom-worked wrought iron hay feeders.
 It is interesting to note that the Munchows also made substantial upgrades to the bank barn directly across the street.
 A lintel on the barn has a date of 1911.

 During the 1960’s the hayloft of the stable was converted to a tavern-type room.
 Many stories are told of the good times that were had there by the Darico family in that era of this building’s history.
-Today, the room is used in the summer for our Board meetings (minus the tavern accoutrements!).
-As to it’s future – we continue to plan for use of the stable / carriage barn as a museum to display the many pieces of old farm equipment acquired by the Friends when the property was purchased, and to tell the stories of the previous owners of the Farm, their endeavors, and to showcase the importance and uniqueness of their influence on Vernon.
+Today, the stable is the centerpiece of the Valley Falls Heritage Center.
+It is the main area used to display the many pieces of old farm equipment acquired by the Friends when the property was purchased, and to tell the stories of the previous owners of the Farm, their endeavors, and to showcase the importance and uniqueness of their influence on Vernon.

 In the days before refrigeration, ice was ‘harvested’ from nearby lakes and ponds, cut into approximately three cubic-foot blocks, and stored in cold areas for use during the summer.
 The blocks of ice were actually cut by a handsaw.
 Some of these blocks were used in the kitchen ‘icebox’, the precursor to today’s refrigerator.

 The ice at Valley Falls Farm was ‘harvested’ from Valley Falls Pond in the winter, and stored in this icehouse.
 The building is built into the hillside and thus three sides of the building are completely surrounded with the cool earth.
-There are also two Norway spruce trees next to the building.
+There were also two Norway spruce trees next to the building.
 One, struck by a lightning bolt in April, 2018, had to be cut down.
 These trees were planted to provide shade and additional cooling to the building.